noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

         -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
         -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
     -   Invalid Page Arguments:
-        -   Confirm the page displays a "You have reached this page incorrectly" when the P220_CRUISE_ID, or P220_CRUISE_ID_COPY parameters are invalid (not a cruise_ID for an existing cruise record)
+        -   X Confirm the page displays a "You have reached this page incorrectly" when the P220_CRUISE_ID, or P220_CRUISE_ID_COPY parameters are invalid (not a cruise_ID for an existing cruise record)
     -   View/Edit Cruise Form
-        -   Confirm the tab tooltips are working properly
+        -   X Confirm the tab tooltips are working properly
         -   Data Form
-            -   Confirm form field tooltips are working properly
+            -   X Confirm form field tooltips are working properly
-            -   Confirm the select field filtering checkbox works properly
+            -   X Confirm the select field filtering checkbox works properly
             -   Data Model QA:
                 -   Confirm required fields
                 -   Confirm unique keys
-        -   Confirm the different attribute presets (e.g. ESA Target Species) work properly
+        -   X Confirm the different attribute presets (e.g. ESA Target Species) work properly
             -   Confirm the attribute filtering checkboxes work properly
         -   Confirm the Target Species - Other Species interactive grid works properly
             -   Confirm the tooltips are working properly